 Holds records of the Trades Union Congress, numerous national trade union collections and papers of leading trade unionists.
 Also has collections relating to the Communist Party and Marxist left.
 See its published guides (1977, 1981, 1986, 1992) and the Summary Guide on its website.

 Working Class Movement Library, Jubilee House, 51 The Crescent, Salford M5 4WX

 Holds records particularly of trades unions and shop stewards in the North West of England and in the engineering industry; also extensive printed collections.

-In many cases the records of trades unions branches and organisations connected with the labour movement are held at the appropriate local record office; contact details can be found on the ARCHON Directory.
+In many cases the records of trades unions branches and organisations connected with the labour movement are held at the appropriate local record office; contact details can be found via the Find an archive tool.

 For advice about oral history and information about existing oral history resources, you should first approach the Curator of Oral History at the British Library Sound Archive, 96 Euston Road, London NW1 2DB

 Access to Archives (A2A) The A2A database contains catalogues describing archives held locally in England and Wales and dating from the eighth century to the present day.

 Archives Hub - The Archives Hub provides a single point of access to descriptions of archives held in UK universities and colleges.
 At present these are primarily at collection-level, although where possible they are linked to complete catalogue descriptions.

 Archives in London and the M25 area (AIM25) - AIM25 is a major project to provide electronic access to collection level descriptions of the archives of over fifty higher education institutions and learned societies within the greater London area.